_NET_WM_NAME, UTF8_STRING

 _NET_WM_ACTION_CLOSE indicates that the window may be closed (i.e. a _NET_CLOSE_WINDOW message may be sent).

-_NET_WM_ACTION_ABOVE indicates that the window may placed in the "above" layer of windows (i.e. will respond to _NET_WM_STATE_ABOVE changes; see also the section called “Stacking order” for details).
+_NET_WM_ACTION_ABOVE indicates that the window may placed in the "above" layer of windows (i.e. will respond to _NET_WM_STATE_ABOVE changes; see also Section 9.10, “Stacking order” for details).

-_NET_WM_ACTION_BELOW indicates that the window may placed in the "below" layer of windows (i.e. will respond to _NET_WM_STATE_BELOW changes; see also the section called “Stacking order” for details)).
+_NET_WM_ACTION_BELOW indicates that the window may placed in the "below" layer of windows (i.e. will respond to _NET_WM_STATE_BELOW changes; see also Section 9.10, “Stacking order” for details)).

 _NET_WM_STRUT, left, right, top, bottom, CARDINAL[4]/32